alpivonka/ExData_Plotting1/README.md

 3) I used a central file to perform the data load and caching and it is refereneced in all my plot#.R files and sourced (getData.R).
 I due this to simplify the code base.

+4) I have also updated this README.md with my plot images (See below)

 ## Introduction